RosterElf Logo

 • Layering and Texture: Creating visual depth and interest in your garden involves using different textures and layers.
 Start with ground covers, add medium-sized shrubs, and finish with taller trees.
 This creates a rich tapestry of textures that is visually appealing and practical for controlling climate and defining space.

-• Colour Coordination: Colors can impact how we feel and see things.
+• Colour Coordination: Colours can impact how we feel and see things.
 Warm colours can make a room feel lively, while cooler colours bring a sense of calm.
 Strategically introducing flowering plants can add bursts of colour, refreshing the landscape with the changing seasons.

 • Repetition and Rhythm: Repeatedly planting the same elements creates a visual rhythm that directs the eye and encourages flow through the garden.
 This can be accomplished by using the same type of plant, colour, or planting arrangement, resulting in a cohesive and unified appearance for the space.